 It is well known to all who know Heidi, the conviction she has for helping animals.

 While working on photo assignments with her husband Gary Campbell, Heidi has seen much of the world.
 With that, she has witnessed a great deal of suffering animals along the way.
-Each trip has included the rescue of animals that have crossed her path, from an orphaned Armadillo in the Amazon to Donkeys in Colombia and Monkeys in Indonesia.
+Each trip has included the rescue of animals that have crossed her path, from an orphaned Armadillo in the Amazon to Donkeys in Colombia.

 Tonya, like all animal rescuers, knows and exercises that when there are animals in need- regardless of where they may be in the world, it is a global issue that knows no borders.
 Soon she will be able to join the rest of the Sisterhood volunteers offering her skills at upcoming clinics.

 Jane Carstairs-Registration Team Lead- Huatulco Chapter

 Meet Jane Carstairs.

 Or as we like to call her Captain Janeway!
 Just as the name suggests, Jane is a true Captain.

 Jane has been our Team Lead Intaking & Registering all our patients at our Huatulco Area Clinics.

 She is fluent in Spanish and has the most wonderful way of making the owners of our four legged patients feel at ease as they entrust their pets into our care.